tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/modding.rst

 Currently OpenMW-VR is not known to break any mods that work in an equivalent version of OpenMW.
 But certain types of mods may need adaptation from its author to work with motion controls.

+Lua
+***
+OpenMW-VR-49 adds some Lua interfaces.
+Refer to the Lua API reference.

 MyGUI resource files
 ********************
 The GUI of OpenMW is rendered using MyGUI resource files located in resources/mygui/.
 In OpenMW-VR Some of these